r4victor/tenthousandmeters/content/blog/python_bts_05.md

 }
 ```

 What's the reason to store values in cells?
 This is done to connect a free variable with the corresponding cell variable.
-Their values are stored in the different namespaces in a different frame objects but in the same cell.
+Their values are stored in different namespaces in different frame objects but in the same cell.
 The VM passes the cells of an enclosing function to the enclosed function when it creates the enclosed function.
 The `LOAD_CLOSURE` opcode pushes a cell onto the stack and the `MAKE_FUNCTION` opcode creates a function object with that cell for the corresponding free variable.
-Due to the cell mechanism, when an enclosing function reassigns a cell variable, the enclosed function sees the reassignment:
+Due to the cell mechanism, when an enclosing function reassigns a cell variable, an enclosed function sees the reassignment:

 ```python
 def f():